 The best AI product work starts with a specific workflow, not a model.
 The team should know who the user is, what decision or task AI supports, what data is available, what failure looks like, and how the system will improve after launch.

-QuirkyBit helps teams build practical AI capabilities through machine learning, NLP, and product implementation work.Start With a Workflow, Not a Model
+QuirkyBit helps teams build practical AI capabilities through AI consulting, machine learning, NLP, and product implementation work.When Adding an AI Feature Is the Right Move

 Weak AI projects start with a statement like: